 and the natural resource scientific community.
 We stay abreast of

 the latest developments in science and regulation to provide this

 level of service as well as participate in various Technical Advisory

 Committees of a variety of projects led by partner organizations.

-The Carmel River Watershed Coordinator is working with landowners, non-profit organizations and agency partners to provide a centralized and neutral role in assisting with the coordination and prioritization of critical resource issues affecting habitat, water quality and supply, flooding, and listed species in the Carmel River watershed.
-With grant funding from the California Department of Conservation through July 2014, the watershed coordinator will help transform the volumes of assessment information and prioritization and planning to active improvement work in the watershed.
+RCDMC staff assist landowners, non-profit organizations and agency partners in the Carmel River Watershed to support coordination and prioritization of planning and projects affecting critical resource issues such as habitat, water quality and supply, flooding, and listed species.
+With grant funding from the California Department of Conservation, a watershed coordinator worked with the Carmel River Task Force to help transform the volumes of assessment information into a unified document and update the Carmel River Watershed Action Plan.